rojo-rbx/remodel/README.md

 Reads a place asset from Roblox.com, equivalent to `remodel.readPlaceFile`.

-Most models and places uploaded to Roblox.com are in Roblox's binary model format, which tools like Remodel and Rojo have poor support for.
-Models and places uploaded by Remodel and Rojo are currently always in the XML format, which is less efficient but has better support.

 **This method requires web authentication for private assets!
 See [Authentication](#authentication) for more information.**

 Throws on error.